RAF Chilbolton: 368th Fighter Group

 The 368th was a group of Ninth Air Force's 71st Fighter Wing, IX Tactical Air Command.

 Chilbolton continued to be retained by the USAAF for use by transports as a staging airfield for cargo operations to and from the Continent and it was not returned to the RAF until March 1945, by which time most of the C-47 groups had been transferred to forward stations in France.

 Back to RAF Control

-In the hands of the RAF, Chilbolton played host to a fighter Operational Training Unit – No. 41 OTU – for the rest of World War II, and then to several different fighter squadrons equipped with Supermarine Spitfires and Hawker Tempests as the RAF reduced its strength at the end of the war.
+In the hands of the RAF, Chilbolton played host to a fighter Operational Training Unit – No. 41 OTU – for the rest of the Second World War, and then to several different fighter squadrons equipped with Supermarine Spitfires and Hawker Tempests as the RAF reduced its strength at the end of the war.